lmbek/gobek/README.md

 ## Requirements to developers
 Go 1.20+
-Chrome (Windows) or Chromium (Linux)
+Chrome (Windows) or Chromium (Linux) macOS/DARWIN NOT SUPPORTED YET

 ## Requirements for users
-Chrome (Windows) or Chromium (Linux)
+Chrome (Windows) or Chromium (Linux) macOS/DARWIN NOT SUPPORTED YET

 ## How to use (download example project)
 The best way to start using the project is to download the example project at: